blurrycontour/zuul-gerrit/etc/status/README.rst

 bottom of ``app.js``

-To automatically fetch the latest versions of jQuery, the Page Visibility plugin and Twitter Boostrap, run the ``fetch-dependencies.sh`` script.
+To automatically fetch the latest versions of jQuery, the Page Visibility plugin and Twitter Boostrap, you need to install yui-compressor tools go to run the ``fetch-dependencies.sh`` script.
 The default ``index.html`` references these.